-Why is PBN such an important topic nowadays?
-Because we are currently part of a global transition to PBN, it offers a lot of benefits to both fixed wing and rotary IFR traffic such as more efficient routes, more capacity and an increase in safety.
-It is especially exciting for the helicopter industry, as it will allow for instrument approaches to elevated (hospital) helipads and low level IFR routes.
-Unfortunately it can also be confusing to people as it combines a lot of different variables that each require their own explanation first.
-That’s why today we are going to look at:
+So why is PBN such an important topic nowadays?
+Because we are currently part of a global transition to PBN.
+It offers a lot of benefits to both fixed wing and rotary IFR traffic such as more efficient routes, increased traffic capacity, and an overall increase in safety / airway efficiency.

-If you can stick with me all the way to the end (even if it’s with breaks in-between), it will be well worth your time.
+If you can stick with us all the way to the end (even if it’s with breaks in-between), it will be well worth your time!
 Ready?
-Here we go!

 So let’s zoom out and look at what PBN actually is.
-I will cut it down to just 1 sentence:
+We’ll cut it all down to just 1 sentence: